-We encourage boys to think for themselves, to have confidence in their ability and to develop a spirit of independence.
-We provide a safe and caring environment in which each boy is known and valued as an individual and can mature at his own pace.
+We encourage our young people to think for themselves, to have confidence in their ability and to develop a spirit of independence.
+We provide a safe and caring environment in which each individual is known and valued and can mature at their own pace.

 Our collective lives are shaped by a culture of challenge and enterprise, where pupils are encouraged to embrace their aspirations and to make the most of their talents and abilities.
 Abingdon’s success is rooted in its enthusiastic and expert staff who are wholly committed to passing on a love of their subject.

 Academic standards are very high but a commitment to pupils’ wider personal development is a touchstone of our approach to education.
 Indeed, Abingdon is renowned for the Other Half, the vast array of extra-curricular activities which make up an important part of every day at our school.

 We take great care to make sure pupils feel they belong.
 Our House system and small tutor groups ensure they build relationships with staff and peers that are close and supported.
 Indeed, the culture of the school is one of consideration and kindness.